Comment on "Quantum transport with electronic relaxation in electrodes: Landauer-type formulas derived from the driven Liouville-von Neumann approach" [The Journal of Chemical Physics 153, 044103 (2020)]

 Chiang and Hsu also perform asymptotic analyses for their two example junctions.
 They first derive their Eq.~(16) for a single site junction with large, homogeneous $\gamma$ (later, they obtain the same equation, written inline, for their two site example).
-They then state that this ``is exactly consistent with the numerical results in the previous studies,'' citing our Refs.~\onlinecite{gruss_landauers_2016,gruss_communication:_2017,elenewski_communication:_2017}, as well as claim ``However, these studies do not provide any direct mathematical proof for the asymptotic behavior based on the DLvN approach.''
-They further claim that, ``The previous studies have discussed the effect of electronic relaxation in leads on quantum transport for the one-level system coupled to two 1D electrodes and for a graphene nanoribbon between two gold substrates,'' citing our work.
+They then state that this ``is exactly consistent with the numerical results in the previous studies,'' citing our Refs.~\onlinecite{gruss_landauers_2016,gruss_communication_2017,elenewski_communication_2017}, as well as claim ``However, these studies do not provide any direct mathematical proof for the asymptotic behavior based on the DLvN approach.''
+They further claim that, ``The previous studies have discussed the effect of electronic relaxation in leads on quantum transport for the one-level system coupled to two 1D electrodes and for a graphene nanoribbon between two gold substrates.''

 However, in addition to the general solution noted above, we had already a general and direct asymptotic analysis for large $\gamma$, see Eq.~(B14), Eq.~(B17), and the large-$\gamma$ result in Eq.~(B18). {\em This result applies to arbitrary junctions} (beyond the two example junctions of Chiang and Hsu, but still requiring identical reservoirs) and also to {\em many-body systems}.
 Moreover, although we also took $\gamma$ to be homogeneous, this was not needed in the derivation.
-Allowing for inhomogeneous $\gamma$ (and complex $v_{ki}$), the result -- already presented in Ref.~\onlinecite{gruss_landauers_2016} -- is
+Allowing for inhomogeneous $\gamma$ (and complex $v_{ik}$), the result -- Eq.~(B18) of Ref.~\onlinecite{gruss_landauers_2016} -- is

 This is for arbitrary noninteracting or many-body systems, but identical reservoirs, and for inhomogeneous $\gamma$.
 It is more general than their Eq.~(16), which applies only to two example systems where, in both cases, only one system site is connected to the reservoirs.
-Deriving the same result (albeit here only shown for non-interacting systems) directly from Eq.~\eqref{eq:Curr_NI_PC} yields the more compact form $I \approx 2e \sum_{k \in \ql} (\tilde{f}_k^\ql-\tilde{f}_k^\qr) \vec{v}_k^\dg \cdot \vec{v}_k/\gamma_k$.
+Deriving the same result (albeit here only shown for non-interacting systems) directly from Eq.~\eqref{eq:Curr_NI_PC} yields the compact form $I \approx 2e \sum_{k \in \ql} (\tilde{f}_k^\ql-\tilde{f}_k^\qr) \ik /\gamma_k$ with $\ik = \inner{v_k}{v_k}$.

 After the large-$\gamma$ analysis, Chiang and Hsu then provide a small-$\gamma$ expression, their Eq.~(18) (and a similar expression inline for the two site model), and again state, ``This result also supports the numerical results in the previous studies," citing our work.
 Yet, we also derived this same equation, see Eq.~(8) in the main text of Ref.~\onlinecite{gruss_landauers_2016} (Markovian and non-Markovian relaxation have the same small-$\gamma$ behavior, as shown in the Supplemental Information there).
 In this case, the derivation was in linear response for identical reservoirs, and did assume that the nature of the system is irrelevant (when the small-$\gamma$ regime is reached will depend on the nature of the system, but not the form of the current in that regime).
 The expression is (allowing for unequal $\gamma_k$)